Gracie ignoring the camera and person.

 Vinnie waiting in his nest until I quit writing

-After decades of living among the neuro-typical people of the world (don’t worry, we’ve developed that label for y’all out of fondness, not judgement) I’ve learned to cope by making sure I have down time everyday, some of it spent surrounded by dogs.
+After decades of living among the neuro-typical people of the world (don’t worry, we’ve developed that label for y’all out of fondness, not judgment) I’ve learned to cope by making sure I have downtime every day, some of it spent surrounded by dogs.

 Vinnie the chihuahua-mix is the perfect size for holding when I don’t need to feel like I’m buried under a weighted blanket; the big dogs work admirably at times when I do.

 And that is the upside for me, I realize, in living with an unpredictable Bull Terrier, a breed that also has zero sense of personal body space and a bizarre need to be touching a person when a person is in the room.

 Gracie leaning against me while I blog – her usual post while I write

 Some of you may have reached this point wondering, okay, but what does that have to do with Dogs and Autism.
 This post isn’t for you and that’s okay – the majority of the internet is filled with content that is designed for you.
 I’m pretty sure I saw a post on Facebook about a celebrity that you can go read right now.
 And I’m sure you know someone who is about to post a picture of a meal they’re eating – go ahead – go check that out.

 For those of you who do see the connection, hang in there.
 Fitting in is like drinking a bottle of lemon gin; it starts out okay.
 Eventually, though you have to wonder if the type of community it earns you is really what you want, or if you aren’t better off finding a smaller group with interests that don’t need to be faked.